Investin-pro/Investin_docs/docs/index.md

 The trading history, positions and Assets Under Management (AUM) of an Investin protocol Fund Manager are always transparent to Investors.
 Investor decision making about joining, leaving or staying with a particular fund is informed by having access to real-time and historical on-chain data.

 Fund Managers can’t hide their positions, performance can’t be fudged and any deviations from a funds investment strategy are visible to investors straight away.
-Imagine a Fund Manger is highly leveraged beyond there advertised strategy, an investor can easily vote with their feet by exiting the fund.
+Imagine a Fund Manger is highly leveraged beyond their advertised strategy, an investor can easily vote with their feet by exiting the fund.
 Fund Managers who show expected perfomance can build a community using their reputation on Investin which can increase inflows of new liquidity from investors.

 ## Protocol Users